Hydrangea

 Watering Amount:Deep watering

-Watering Method:Water at base, avoid wetting leaves
+Watering Method:Water at base, avoid wetting foliage

-Dehydration Signs:Wilting leaves, drooping flowers
+Dehydration Signs:Wilted leaves, drooping flowers

 Basic Care Tips

-- •Prune in late winter or early spring, depending on variety
+- •Prune in late winter or early spring depending on variety

 - •Adjust soil pH to influence flower color (for some varieties)

-- •Avoid intense afternoon sun exposure
+- •Protect from strong afternoon sun

 Ecology Value